wildonion/gem/README.md

 * show the account info: ```solana account 2dxHAp1hE9R4zieNEAVct4H5gC9xbYzdJ3DJnJ7EU62Z```
 * remember to change the program id in `declare_id` in `lib.rs` and `[programs.localnet]` section, the `conse` field inside the `Anchor.toml` with the deployed address of the contract or the **Program Id** which is the output of the ```anchor deploy``` command.
     * also you can check the deployed contract address or the **Program Id** with ```solana address -k target/deploy/conse-keypair.json``` command.

+## 📇 Notes

+* frontend must call the `gameResult()` of the contract and pass the `winner` and `instruct` values, the contract will do the rest of the things.

+* the third instruction has an special tax amount which is %25 of the deposited amount.

+* currently the program will be deployed on devnet, if you want to deploy on another network just change the `cluster` field under the `[provider]` section inside the `Anchor.toml` either to `mainnet`, `testnet` or your node address.

+* after running `anchor build` for the first time a new `keypair.json` will be generated which contains the wallet info the public and private key of the deployed contract in which we the program id is the public key address of the deployed contract.

 ## 🚧 WIP